Edward Roderick Davies: Jered

 Jered was sold to the British engineering firm Vickers in 1980, at Davies' retirement.
 (The division became an independent entity again in 1997 and was acquired in 2005 by PaR Systems.)

 Religious views

 Davies rejected religion and was an avowed atheist.
 Before Davies married Lois, he insisted she give up organized religion and later his son Roderick Davies said, "Dad considered people who were religious to be weak in the knees."
-By the time of his death, he was the only member of Ann Romney's immediate family to have not converted to Latter-day Saint Mormonism.
-In spite of his atheism and anti-religious views, on the 19th of November, 1993 in a special family meeting, just fourteen months after he died, he was baptized and had his endowment performed for him.
+By the time of his death, he was the only member of Ann Romney's immediate family to have not converted to the Church of Jesus Christ of Latter-day Saints.
+In spite of his atheism and anti-religious views, on the 19th of November, 1993 in a special family meeting, just fourteen months after he died, he was baptized by proxy and had his endowment performed for him.
 On the 10th of June, 1994 Davies, in another LDS Mormon temple ceremony, was sealed for eternity to his wife Lois in the Atlanta, Georgia temple.
+According to the doctrines and beliefs of the Church of Jesus Christ of Latter-day Saints, deceased individuals are allowed to accept or reject ordinances peforemed vicariously by close family members on their behalf.